userquin/vuetify-nuxt-3.16-lazy-hydration/README.md

 - `pnpm install` to install dependencies
 - `pnpm dev` to start the dev server

-The `main` branch using Vuetify `v3.7.16` and Vuetify Nuxt Module `v0.18.4` and includes:
+The `main` branch using Vuetify `v3.7.16` and Vuetify Nuxt Module `v0.18.4` including:
 - vuetify module to fix the `unhead v2` changes that breaks Vuetify styles
 - vite plugin to remove Vuetify Vite plugin registered by the Vuetify Nuxt mdoule

 The `dev` branch using local Vuetify tgz file from Vuetify `dev` branch.

-The `dev-pr-21104` branch using local Vuetify tgz file from this Vuetify PR [fix:fix vuetify types and simplify package exports](https://github.com/vuetifyjs/vuetify/pull/21104).
+The `dev-pr-21104` branch using local Vuetify tgz file from this Vuetify `dev` PR [fix:fix vuetify types and simplify package exports](https://github.com/vuetifyjs/vuetify/pull/21104).

 ## Screenshots